gdavidbutler/pthreadChannel/README.md

 By default, a Channel can hold a single item.
 A Put into an empty Channel succeeds immediately; the putter only blocks when attempting a second Put before a Get drains the first.
 This minimizes latency when producer and consumer rates are balanced.

-When rates differ, a larger buffer reduces context switching—the producer can run ahead without blocking on every item.
+When rates differ, a larger buffer reduces context switching.
+The producer can run ahead without blocking on every item.
 Store callbacks execute within the Put/Get caller's context, providing buffer semantics without a buffer thread (see [CSP Heritage](#csp-heritage)).

 ```
   Default (single item):        With FIFO Store: